easonanalytica/company_name_matcher/README.md

 pip install company-name-matcher
 ```

-An optional installation with "pip install . --no-binary scikit-learn" is recommended to fix an OpenMP compatibility issue with sklearn.
+An optional installation with `pip install . --no-binary scikit-learn` is recommended to fix an OpenMP compatibility issue with sklearn.

 ## 📣 Features